CBEP-SoCB/SWAT_mussels_sum/Derived_Data/Data_Examination/SWAT_PCB_Health_analysis.md

 ## Data Since 2010

-Give the paucity of data and sited from 2015 through 2019, we consider “recent” data to include the lat 10 years, or 2010 throut 2019
+Give the paucity of data and sited from 2015 through 2019, we consider “recent” data to include the lat 10 years, or 2010 through 2019.

 ``` r
 totals_recent_data <- pcb_totals_data %>%